Stop and Prevent Hair Loss Due to Emotional Shock or Trauma

 - 5Get as much exercise as you can without stressing your body.Exercise lowers stress levels and inflammation in the body.
 It also gives the excess energy produced by cortisol an outlet, so that hormones are not flooding your system and producing the kind of auto-immune response that attacks your hair follicles.[

 - 7Be sure to eat at least three times a day and be sure to eat enough.People who are in emotional distress sometimes don't feel hungry and the result is that they do not eat enough calories to support healthy hair growth, and their hair actually falls out

-- 11Make sure your pillows and bedding is free of dust-mites.With upsetting emotions producing so much cortisol in your body, you do not need the provocation of allergens in your bed adding to your body's toxic load and provoking an auto-immune response.
-Be sure that your mattress is steam cleaned and that your pillows, pillow cases, duvet covers and sheets are washed and dried in very hot temperatures.
+- 11Make sure your pillows and bedding are free of dust mites.With upsetting emotions producing so much cortisol in your body, you do not need the provocation of allergens in your bed adding to your body's toxic load and provoking an auto-immune response.
+Be sure that your mattress is steam cleaned and that your pillows, pillow cases, duvet covers, and sheets are washed and dried in very hot temperatures.

 - 12Spend time in nature as much as possible.Going for a walk and relaxing in the park or in the woods has always been of great assistance to humans who are suffering emotionally.
 While you stroll, be sure to take deep breaths and focus on your breathing.
 [Image:Stop and Prevent Hair Loss Due to Emotional Shock or Trauma_97505.jpg|center|frame|A stroll through park can help you heal from trauma and minimize trauma-induce hair loss]]